Thomas Whittaker (martyr)

 Thomas Whittaker (1614 at Burnley, Lancashire – executed 7 August 1646 at Lancaster) was an English Roman Catholic priest.
 A Catholic martyr, he was beatified in 1987.

 Life

 Son of Thomas Whitaker, schoolmaster, and Helen, his wife, he was educated first at his father's school.
-By the influence of the Towneley family he was then sent to Valladolid, where he studied for the priesthood.
+By the generosity of the Towneley family he was then sent to Valladolid, where he studied for the priesthood.

-After ordination (1638) he returned to England, and for five years worked in Lancashire.
-On one occasion he was arrested, but escaped while being conducted to Lancaster Castle.
+After ordination (1638) he returned to England, and for five years worked in Lancashire, including places such as Claughton-on-Brock.
+On one occasion he was arrested, but escaped while being conducted to Lancaster Castle, by climbing out the upstairs window of an inn.